OlivierLD/raspberry-coffee/RESTNavServer/README.md

     - and much more
 - compute extra data
     - like current, very useful
-- rebroadcast data on a variety of channels
+- rebroadcast data on a variety of channels (called forwarders)
     - like above
 - wrap/embed a REST-enabled HTTP Server
     - to serve static HTML pages or integrate several REST `RequestManager`s (see examples above).